 I am often asked what reading I would suggest to traders that want to learn more.
-Well, in addition to my own Chart Your Way to Profits and Panic Prosperity and Progress, here are a few others I really like……
+Well, in addition to my own Silicon Valley Babble On and Panic Prosperity and Progress, here are a few others I really like……

 The Great Deformation – Simply stated, this is the best business book I’ve ever read.
 Written by Sloper David Stockman, it addresses the political and corporate dealings which have, over the past several decades, put us in the mess we’re in.
 I cannot recommend it highly enough.